18F/data-federation-project/DataFederationFramework.md

 The goal of the U.S. Data Federation project is to fill that gap, providing a common language and framework for understanding these efforts, and (in the future) a toolkit for accelerating the implementation of these efforts.

 ## What We Did
 We interviewed twelve leaders of federated data projects, and seven additional experts from government, academia, and the private sector who have been influential in shaping or understanding these efforts.
-We developed a maturity model for these efforts in along four axes: Community, Specification, Application, and Mandate.
+We developed a maturity model for these efforts in along four axes: Impetus, Community, Specification, and Mandate.
 We found that the most successful efforts are those in which all four of these axes are developed iteratively and simultaneously.
 We also developed a playbook of common ways to ensure these efforts are successful.

 Projects We Interviewed: